Death, hunger stalk Indian tea-estate workers

 BUNDAPANI, India (AP) — Death arrived soon after the Bundapani tea estate closed last year.

 Deprived of health care and food rations, workers who had been scraping by on $1.50 per day were left with nothing.
-Bundapani's owner failed to raise the alarm as hundreds of workers slid into catastrophe.
+Bundapani's owner didn't raise the alarm for two months as the workers, abandoned at the feet of the Himalayas, slid silently into catastrophe.

 The government has launched emergency food and medical relief, but conditions remain grim.
 Despite the aid, 14 people at Bundapani alone have died in the past eight months, either from malnutrition or inadequate medical care.